MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/control-flow.md

 The signature of `DecomposeIntoTimeStepsCA` follows a common pattern in Q#, where collections that may be backed either by arrays or by something which compute elements on the fly are represented by tuples whose first elements are `Int` values indicating their lengths.

-## Putting it together: Controlling operations ##
+## Putting it together: Controlling operations

 Finally, the canon builds on the `Controlled` functor by providing additional ways to condition quantum operations.
 It is common, especially in quantum arithmetic, to condition operations on computational basis states other than $\ket{0\cdots 0}$.
 Using the control operations and functions introduced earlier, you can have more general quantum conditions in a single statement.
-For example, look at how the the <xref:Microsoft.Quantum.Canon.ControlledOnBitString> does it (sans type parameters), and break down the pieces one by one.
+For example, look at how the the [ControlledOnBitString](xref:Microsoft.Quantum.Canon.ControlledOnBitString) function does it (without type parameters), and break down the pieces one by one.
 The first thing you'll need to do is to define an operation which actually does the heavy lifting of implementing the control on arbitrary computational basis states.
 You won't call this operation directly, however, and so you add `_` to the beginning of the name to indicate that it's an implementation of another construct elsewhere.